cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Ideas
  - WebView2 (Looks like System.Interactivity plus MvvmLight are blockers here?)
+ - Extract links from list page or 'all site'
  - Better header metadata on list pages
  - What if you piped/setup your google alerts to RSS and there was integrated support for pulling them in and working with them.
 Obvious con is not sure even if RSS is still currently an option whether it will always be an option.
  - Backup the master media directory and database